transcriptionpro/wuc-new/_posts/2014-10-30-bitcoin-lawyer.md

 </p><p>

 <strong>Trace Mayer:</strong>  So, like a brand new person coming in.
 They’ve heard about this bitcoin thing.
 They want to use it.
 Kind of like people heard about email and wanted to use that.
-What, you know, can somebody just go and, you know, buy a hundred dollars worth of bitcoin and start experimenting with it?
+What, you know, can somebody just go and, you know, buy a hundred <a href="/dollars-to-bitcoin/">dollars worth of bitcoin</a> and start experimenting with it?
 I mean.

 </p><p>